ovh/terraform-provider-ovh/website/docs/r/me_identity_group.html.markdown

 ## Attributes Reference

+* `urn` - URN of the user group, used when writing IAM policies
 * `default_group` - Is the group a default and immutable one.
 * `creation` - Creation date of this group.
 * `last_update` - Date of the last update of this group.